- Founded in 1961

 · A Dedicated Parent Organization (Family School Association)

 The parish school provides programs for children from 3 year old pre-kindergarten through eighth grade.
-Classes run August through June for Kindergarten through 8th grade; Pre-Kindergarten classes run August through May.
+Classes run August through June.

 Registration information is published in the parish bulletin each November; registration begins in January.
 Further information may be obtained by calling the school (847-296-3490) on regular school days from 7:30 AM to 3:00 PM.

 As members of the St. Emily Parish School community, we believe in Catholic education as a vital part of the evangelizing mission of the Church.
 Through a Christian environment, we believe Gospel values will be fostered within the development of the individual’s full potential.

 We are committed to maintaining a climate of respect in which all can learn and apply the skills that will allow them to be successful and productive members of society.
 In a collaborative spirit, we share with the parent/guardian, the first educators of the child, in developing an atmosphere wherein respect, support and the modeling of positive behaviors is primary.

 We accept responsibility for providing a safe environment wherein a student has the opportunity to reach his/her full potential.
 With an emphasis on literacy and problem-solving skills, the school provides varied learning experiences, addressing the uniqueness of each student.